 The CoC has developed an evaluation tool which incorporates performance data and benchmarks and ranks projects taking that performance data into account.
-The performance measures include increase in household income. maintaining housing, exits to permanent housing, and cost effectiveness, which is calculated using expenditure per household excluding leasing/rental assistance.
+The performance measures include increase in household income, maintaining housing, exits to permanent housing, and cost effectiveness, which is calculated using expenditure per household excluding leasing/rental assistance.
 Lower scoring projects are encouraged to look closely at improvement strategies, or reallocation as mentioned above.
 Even with some well-performing projects, the CoC has encouraged providers to look at their inventory and either add clients when budgets allow, change to more costeffective interventions which are shown to yield better outcomes, or reduce from one project type in order to add to another, already existing project which is struggling to meet outcome standards because of capacity.
-In this way the CoC looks at right-sizing for both individual projects and for the whole system.
+In this way we look at right-sizing for both individual projects and for the whole system.
 To this end, the CoC has either reallocated or replaced TH projects with permanent housing options such as Rapid Re-Housing and Permanent Supportive Housing; and the system has taken excess money out of PSH for families where the need is lower, putting it into an expansion project for a struggling RRH project for families where there is a much greater need.
-In total, the CoC has reallocated over 17% of it's ARD between the FY2014 and FY2018 Competitions